-- A. VOICE/DATA WORK AREA OUTLETS (Copper only) - 1.
-Single-gang stainless steel mounting plate with four (4) openings containing the following devices: - a.
+A. VOICE/DATA WORK AREA OUTLETS (Copper only)

+- 1. Single-gang stainless steel mounting plate with four (4) openings containing the following devices: - a.
 Voice Outlet 8-pin modular, Category 6, unkeyed, white, pinned to T568A standards. - b.
-One Data Outlet 8-pin modular, Category 6, unkeyed, blue, pinned to T568A standards. - c.
-Two dust covers. - 2.
+Two Data Outlets 8-pin modular, Category 6, unkeyed, blue, pinned to T568A standards. - 2.
 The device color of outlets and jacket color for cabling that will be used on the project shall be coordinated with the Dane County Information Technology (IT) Department prior to the beginning of any work.
 It is intended that the Dane County standard being maintained.

-41 B. WALL VOICE OUTLETS
+40 B. WALL VOICE OUTLETS